-Speakers must submit 1 page papers as part of the mini-symposium or Invited Session.
-Speakers can submit full papers to the conference, but these full paper submissions are considered separately from the 1 page paper and should not be submitted using the provided session code.
-The full paper will be reviewed rigorously and acceptance is not guaranteed.
-The full paper will presented at a different time.
+Speakers must submit 1-page papers as part of the Mini-Symposium or Invited Session.
+Speakers can submit full papers to the conference, but these full paper submissions are considered separately from the 1-page paper and should not be submitted using the provided session code.
+The full paper needs a different title and will be reviewed rigorously and acceptance is not guaranteed, as for any full papers.
+The full paper will be presented at a different time as part of the regular program as an oral or poster presentation.
 Accepted full-length papers are published as part of the conference proceedings in IEEE Xplore and indexed in PubMed.

 Can I offer speakers free travel, registration or hotel?

-No. In general, there will be no funding available from the conference budget to cover travel expenses for speakers that are invited to participate in Workshops/Tutorials/MS/IS/SS.
+No. There will be no funding available from the conference budget to cover travel expenses for speakers that are invited to participate in Workshops/Tutorials/MS/IS/SS.
 Thus, we encourage organizers to seek funding for such expenses, if needed, from either federal agencies or private sponsors.

 Should I recruit speakers before I propose and organized session?

 Yes.
 Please contact potential speakers now to make sure they are willing to travel to EMBC’19 to present.
 You can make changes to your speaker roster, but a strong proposal will include a list of speakers who have committed to attend.
 It is possible to add speakers from contributed papers to the Invited Session or Minisymposium if needed or wanted.